pzaino/zvector/README.md

 - **Vector Properties**

    We can configure a set of properties for each vector we create using ZVector.
-The library will then manipoulate and update the vector according to its properties.
+The library will then manipulate and update the vector according to its properties.
 Read the User Guide for a complete list of all available properties.

 - **Thread Safe**

    The library is also Thread Safe, so if our code is multi-threaded we can use this library without having to do complicated code.
-The mutex are also applied for each specific vector and only when they are required, so when two threads try to modify two different vectors there are no performance penalties at all.
+The mutex is also applied for each specific vector and only when it's required, so when two threads try to modify two different vectors there are no performance penalties at all.

 - **Reentrant**

-   The library should be fully reentrant, so changes are applied when we are ready to and all the library functions do not use global state.
+   The library should be fully reentrant, so changes are applied when we are ready for, and all the library functions do not use global state.

 - **Configurable featureset**

-   For example: if you are working on single threaded application you can easly disable the extra thread safe code, making so the library smaller and faster.
-To configure the library check the zvector_config.h and the Makefile.
+   For example: if you are working on a single threaded application, you can easily disable the extra thread safe code, making so the library smaller and faster.
+To configure the library, check the zvector_config.h and the Makefile.

 - **Suitable for Embedded and IoT applications**

-   The library is suitable also for Embeeded and IoT coding, when compiled without thread safe code.
+   The library is suitable also for Embedded and IoT coding, when compiled without thread safe code.

 - **Suitable for low memory devices**